BLCM/bl3mods/Aaron0000/Balands/README.md

 # GUNNER SKILLS

+Gunner Summary - Moze now has more reasons to invest in non-Demolition Woman skill trees for damage, some minor additions to increase Moze's overall speed, and Iron Bear can now be used more frequently with higher hard point variety.

 Updated the descriptions of many skills to either mention Iron Cub whenever Iron Bear is mentioned or otherwise be more accurate to the skill's in-game effects.

 SHIELD OF RETRIBUTION